Canada’s Feminist International Assistance Policy

 To help strengthen global Peace and Security we will support greater participation of women in peacebuilding and post-conflict reconstruction efforts, help to increase women’s representation in the security sector and enforce a zero-tolerance policy for sexual violence and abuse by peacekeepers.

 We are also committed to improving the effectiveness of our international assistance, providing more integrated and responsive support, investing more in innovation and research, and becoming more transparent in our results and activities.
-We will concentrate Canada’s international assistance in those parts of the world where the incidence and depth of poverty and vulnerability are most acute and our support can make the biggest difference.
-And we will use our assistance to leverage additional resources for sustainable development, including through building new multi-stakeholder partnerships.
+We will concentrate Canada’s international assistance in a way that will significantly improve the lives of the poorest and most vulnerable, including those living in fragile states.
+And we will use our assistance to mobilize additional resources for sustainable development, including through building new multi-stakeholder partnerships.

-Building an inclusive world: Canada’s Feminist International Assistance Policy
+Building a more peaceful, more inclusive and more prosperous world: Canada’s Feminist International Assistance Policy

 Over the past three decades, the world has made impressive gains in reducing poverty.Footnote 1 Sustained economic growth has led to higher incomes, broader access to goods and services, and a better standard of living for many of the world’s poorest citizens.